CoverRight’s Mission and Editorial Guidelines.

 People with traditional Medicare have access to any doctor or hospital that accepts Medicare, anywhere in the United States.
 That’s the vast majority of doctors and virtually all hospitals.

-How to avoid issues with prior authorization?
+How to avoid issues with prior authorization

 Low CMS Star Ratings

 In recent years, a number of Medicare Advantage plans have received three stars or less, and star ratings have declined overall.
-This suggests that the Medicare Advantage plan may not be providing an adequate level of quality care compared to other plans.
+This suggests that the Medicare Advantage plan may not be providing an adequate quality care compared to other plans.

 According to CMS, the average star rating among plans, weighted by enrollment, was 4.04 stars in 2024, down from 4.14 stars in 2023